SIGN UP FOR OUR EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 A tour of the Haas Lilienthal House offers you the chance to step inside one of these historic Victorian homes.
-The only way to see the house is by going on one of their walking tours on Wednesday, Saturday or Sunday.
+The only way to see the house is by going on one of their walking tours on the weekends.

 A local merchant built this Queen Anne Victorian in 1886.
 Several people in the family lived here through the years.
 They gifted it to the San Francisco Architectural Heritage organization in 1972.